 In addition to learning how better to respond to different kinds of disasters, engineers can take other lessons from urban search and rescue.
 Observations following earthquakes inform changes to building codes based on how well different building systems performed.

 Similarly, what we learn from collapses due to terrorist attacks as well as natural disasters helps us prevent future disproportionate collapse.
-The first US consensus standard on disproportionate collapse is anticipated by the end of 2022.
+The first US consensus standard on disproportionate collapse is available as of June 2023.
 Disproportionate collapses such as those of the Murrah Building and the World Trade Center are, thankfully, rare.
 However, they can result in the loss of many lives.
 The failure of Champlain Towers may also have been a disproportionate collapse, but it’s too early to tell.